by Garrick Dee

 Bottom line: This is the cheapest option of the bunch at less than $15.
-It doesn’t have the fancy tools like the Braun but it will do the job.
-Less tweezers means less pain when epilating.
+It doesn’t have the fancy tools like the Braun, but it will do the job.
+Fewer tweezers mean less pain when epilating.

 Why use an epilator and what to expect?

-Perhaps the biggest selling point of an epilator is the longer lasting results.
+Perhaps the most significant selling point of an epilator is the longer lasting results.

 When you shave, only surface hair is cut off.
 And hair will grow back within a few days so you’ll have to do it more often.

 The more you shave, the more irritated the skin gets.

 Using an epilator will yield similar results with waxing.

 You can opt for wax strips to start off to see how it feels like.
 Once you get the hang of it then you can switch to an epilator.